linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 08.09.2023
+- Topic: Linkspreed Franchise - Application
+- Directory: /posts/2023/September/08
+- Description: ``` 🌟 Ready for an exciting business opportunity?
+Join our team at Linkspreed! 🚀 You can now apply to become a franchise partner. 🤝 Just download the questionnaire at https://documents.linkspreed.com and get started. 📋💼 #Franchise #Linkspreed #BusinessOpportunity #Application ```

 ### 07.09.2023
 - Topic: Biospreed & Snoogie v38.0.0
 - Directory: /posts/2023/September/07